SupaeroDataScience/DE/src/reveal/1_3_gcp.md

 #### Objectives

+- ✅ Discover GitHub Codespace
-- Create your GCP account, configure your credentials
+- ✅ Create your GCP account, configure your credentials
-- Connect to github Codespace
-- Creating your first VMs and connect to it via SSH
+- Create your first VMs and connect to it via SSH
+    - Learn to use Tmux for detachable SSH sessions
-- Interaction with Google Cloud Storage
+- Interact with Google Cloud Storage
+- End to End example :
+    - Write code in your codespace
+    - Transfer it to your GCE instance
+    - Run the code, it produces a model
+    - Transfer the model weights to google cloud storage
+    - Get it back from your codespace
+- Bonus content
+    - Managed SQL
+    - Infrastructure as code

 <!--v-->